Polestar 6: History

-Following its unveiling, Polestar announced a new model going into production in 2026 which would be heavily inspired by the 02.
+In August, Polestar announced a new model going into production in 2026 which would be heavily inspired by the 02.
 The 6 was unveiled as an electric sports car convertible which would use the same bonded aluminum platform as the previously announced Polestar 5.
 The car will possess a range of 482 kilometers (300 miles), have a power output of 660 kilowatt (884 horsepower), cost around 200,000 dollars and produce 900 Nm (663 lb-ft) from a dual motor powertrain.
 It was announced that the drone, which was present on the 02 concept, would not be in the Polestar 6.

 Variants

 LA concept

 Following the announcement of the Polestar 6, a variant named the LA concept was released.
 It had 533 mm (21 inches) wheels, a light-coloured interior, a sky-blue exterior, and only 500 units were released.
-Despite its 200, 000 dollar price tag, all units sold out in one week.
+Despite its 200,000 dollar price tag, all units sold out in one week.